 Campus Advisory Council (CAC) membership is a great way to get involved at Davis, learn about our campus goals and priorities, and provide input as we make decisions that impact our campus.
 CAC membership is open to anyone and we currently need more parents/guardians and community members to join the Davis CAC.

 Meetings are held monthly, typically on the first Thursday of the month from 3:30-4:30pm.
-Child care provided, or Zoom option available.
+Child care provided.

 What are Campus Advisory Councils (CACs)?